where does it hurt?

 What Is the Endoscopic Foraminoplasty Success Rate?

-From our experience at Spine Institute of North America and research studies published on the effectiveness of endoscopic foraminoplasty, we can say that it has a success of rate of over 90 percent.
+From our experience at Spine INA and research studies published on the effectiveness of endoscopic foraminoplasty, we can say that it has a success of rate of over 90 percent.

 In a study of 16 patients who went through the endoscopic foraminoplasty procedure, 15 recorded excellent or good outcomes, and none had a poor outcome.
 There were no post-operational infections or injuries.
 Also, none of the patients needed a second operation.